 Jon Hale, Head of Biology at Beaulieu Convent School in Jersey

-If you have any comments or questions, you can email us at email@example.com, call on 01223 553998 or tweet us @OCR_Science.
-You can also sign up to subject updates to receive information about resources and support.
+If you have any questions, you can email us at email@example.com, call on 01223 553998 or tweet @OCR_Science.
+You can also sign up to subject updates and receive information about resources and support.

 Jon Hale is Head of Biology at Beaulieu Convent School in Jersey.
 He has been teaching for 15 years and has recently enrolled on a part-time PhD at the University of Dundee.
 He also represents the interests of schoolteachers on the committee of the British Ecological Society’s Teaching and Learning Special Interest Group.